MilesJLanham/remarkable-europa/src/pages/posts/fragments-of-iceland.md

   new modern website to take a fresh step forward.
 In addition, they want a strong and bold look to help them stand out from the competition.
 I need to make sure that while staying true to the current brand, we will make a new website that is easier to use and more visually appealing.
-However, there is one major limitation.
-The client isn’t the most tech savy and wants to keep their website on squarespace.
-This is entirley workable but it brings up another question.
-What will the client do when I have finished the project but they want to make changes or add to the website?
-To work with this, on top of designing the website I am going to teach Jack how to use Squarspace and create a written out plan to help him add to his blog or make any updates that he needs to make.
 date: '2020-12-14'
 thumb_img_path: images/SJScreenShot1.png
 content_img_path: images/friendly-pineapple.png